aws-samples/eks-workshop-developers/website/docs/eks/python/about-otel-instrumentation.md

 ### 4. Deploy the Application with ADOT Collector Side Car Container.

-In order to deploy the add-on with the ADOT side car we use the annotation `sidecar.opentelemetry.io/inject: "true"` in our app deployment's pod spec.
+In order to deploy the add-on with the ADOT side car, we use the annotation `sidecar.opentelemetry.io/inject: "true"` in our app deployment's pod spec.
 To deploy the application update the image uri on [line 35](https://github.com/aws-samples/python-fastapi-demo-docker/blob/aws-opentelemetry/eks/deploy-app-with-adot-sidecar.yaml#L35).
 Before creating the application, clean up older instance of your application using the command.

 ``` bash
 kubectl delete -f eks/deploy-db-python.yaml
 kubectl delete -f eks/deploy-app-python.yaml
 ```

 **Note:** Don't delete the older secret fastapi-secret created as part of the tutorial.
 We will be using the same secret.
-If you have not created the secret earlier change.
-Checkout to main branch and follow the steps mentioned in the section  [Securing FastAPI Microservices with Kubernetes Secrets](../../kubernetes/python/deploy-secrets.md)
+If you have not created the secret earlier, checkout to main branch and follow the steps mentioned in the section  [Securing FastAPI Microservices with Kubernetes Secrets](../../kubernetes/python/deploy-secrets.md)

 Deploy the Postgres DB and Application using the commands: